WeCanCodeIT/java-exercises/virtual-pet-shelter/README.md

 - [ ] include methods that:
 	- [ ] return a `Collection` of all of the pets in the shelter
 	- [ ] return a specific `VirtualPet` given its name
-	- [ ] allow intake of a homeless pet
+	- [ ] allow intake of a homeless pet (adding a pet to the shelter)
-	- [ ] allow adoption of a homeless pet
+	- [ ] allow adoption of a homeless pet (removing a pet from the shelter)
 	- [ ] feed all of the pets in the shelter
 	- [ ] water all of the pets in the shelter
 	- [ ] plays (or performs some other interaction(s)) with an individual pet in the shelter